sportsmed is delighted to announce a new major partnership with Tango Netball Club for season 2018.

 “We are very pleased to announce sportsmed as a new major club sponsor … we are so excited to receive their great support!”
 Lloyde said.

-Services available to Tango include orthopedic surgeons, physiotherapy, sports doctors and GPs, podiatry, massage, exercise physiology, diet and nutrition, psychology, pilates and gym.
+Services available to Tango include orthopedic surgeons, physiotherapy, doctors, podiatry, massage, exercise physiology, diet and nutrition, psychology, pilates and gym.
 All services have practitioners with extensive experience in assisting sports clubs at all levels of competition.

 To celebrate the new partnership, we hosted education seminars for Tango players, primary carers and coaches across two nights in late June.

-The first of the two workshops attended by primary carers and coaches saw presentations from Dr Rob Buckley (Sports Doctor), Nigel Rowe (Podiatrist), Ned Pontifex (Physiotherapist) and Dr Martin (Orthopaedic Surgeon).
+The first of the two workshops attended by primary carers and coaches saw presentations from Dr Rob Buckley (Medical), Nigel Rowe (Podiatrist), Ned Pontifex (Physiotherapist) and Dr Martin (Orthopaedic Surgeon).

 Dr Buckley discussed concussion, Nigel looked at common foot and ankle injuries in netball, Ned highlighted the importance of ACL prevention and Netball Australia’s KNEE Program, and Dr Martin touched on the diagnosis, treatment and management of knee injuries in sport.